 You may be able to avoid the connection being dropped by adding the option -o ServerAliveInterval=value when starting the ssh connection, or by adding that option in your ssh configuration file.
 Note however that in some cases adding this option may also cause a connection to be dropped (for example if keepalive packets are sent during a brief network outage, from which ssh would otherwise have recovered), so it should only be used when needed.
+Note aThe following command will remove an existing entry for a host: ssh-keygen -R <hostname|IP address>.

-If you install several computers in turn and they happen to have the same IP address or hostname, $\mathbf{ssh}$ will refuse to connect to such host.
+If you install several computers in turn and they happen to have the same IP address or hostname, ssh will refuse to connect to such host.
 The reason is that it will have different fingerprint, which is usually a sign of a spoofing attack.
-If you are sure this is not the case, you will need to delete the relevant line from $\sim/.ssh/known\hostsa$ and try again.
+If you are sure this is not the case, you will need to delete the relevant line from $\sim/.ssh/known_hostsa$ and try again.